Troubleshooting

 Solution: No action needed.

-1: UDP Init Failed
+1: Ethernet Init Failed

-Description: Controller’s UDP interface failed to initialize.
+Description: Controller’s Ethernet manager failed to initialize.

 Solution: Check the network connection.